Guillermo-Hidalgo-Gadea/Seminar-TrackingAnimalBehavior/_sources/Syllabus.md

 -	Hands on: DeepLabCut projects (labeling)

 Individual appointments (if necessary)
--	Training GLC model with GPU
+-	Training DLC model with GPU
 -	Analyzing videos with GPU

 ---